MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-chat.md

 `PartyTextChatOptions::TranslateToLocalLanguage` option Party will translate incoming text message to the local chat control's language.
 The chat control's language can optionally be configured during chat control creation and can be accessed by calling `PartyLocalChatControl::GetLanguage()`.
 Translation will also be applied to incoming speech-to-text transcription.

+Text moderation is also available for text chat.
+To learn more about this feature, please refer to the [Using text moderation](concepts-text-moderation.md) page.

 ## Accessible chat